 Review of the REI Co-op Sahara Guide Convertible Pants

 The color of these hiking pants caught my eye immediately and I’m so glad I grabbed them to try on.
 There were so many useful features in these hiking pants and the fabric was exactly what I was looking for.
 In the end, the price point of these pants was close to the first pair of hiking pants I tried on but, with these, I felt like I was getting two hiking pants for the price of one!

 Features of the REI Co-op Sahara Guide Convertible Pants

 The high-rise was great for me since I have a smaller waist compared to my hips.
 It’s a little hard to see but, on top of having the usual zipper/button to close up the hiking pants, there’s a drawstring inside the waist of the hiking pants to tighten the pants further.

-Between the button, drawstring, and the stretchy waistband on the back half of the pants, these hiking pants felt like the best fit for me!
-With all of these features available, this feels like a great hiking pant for a curvy woman.
+Between the button, drawstring, and stretchy waistband on the back half of the pants, these hiking pants felt like the best fit for me!
+With all of these features available, this feels like a great hiking pant for petite women and curvy women.